 Data Breaches & Security

 Security is a trend that appears on this kind of list every year but, as we mentioned in the last section, remote businesses are now dealing with the risk of as many networks as they have employees.
 There are also multiple users and family members all working on these networks, of all different skills and levels of security savvy.
-Therefore, security is going to be at the forefront of any business looking to keep on some remote or flexible working.
+Therefore, security such as remote workforce security is going to be at the forefront of any business looking to keep on some remote or flexible working.

 The issue is cybersecurity threats evolve every year to meet the changes in technology and business environments.
 The Verizon Business 2021 Data Breach Investigations Report of 2021 so far, found that out of the incidents analyzed a third more confirmed breaches were found than the same time last year.
 As long as there are hacker’s intent on accessing business data, there will always be a need to develop and enhance business security.